Actipro/WPF-Controls/Documentation/topics/editors/editboxes/parteditboxbase.md

 The [Value](xref:@ActiproUIRoot.Controls.Editors.Primitives.PartEditBoxBase`1.Value) property gets/sets the value that is being edited by the edit box.
 When using an edit box in your UI, you generally want to bind this property to your view model via two-way binding.

 As the user types in a value, the temporary value derived from the text being typed is available in the [IntermediateValue](xref:@ActiproUIRoot.Controls.Editors.Primitives.PartEditBoxBase`1.IntermediateValue) property.
-This intermediate value gets 'committed' (or set to the [Value](xref:@ActiproUIRoot.Controls.Editors.Primitives.PartEditBoxBase`1.Value) property) by default when `Enter` is pressed, a spin occurs, or the control loses focus.
+This intermediate value gets "committed" (or set to the [Value](xref:@ActiproUIRoot.Controls.Editors.Primitives.PartEditBoxBase`1.Value) property) by default when <kbd>Enter</kbd> is pressed, a spin occurs, or the control loses focus.
 The [CommitTriggers](xref:@ActiproUIRoot.Controls.Editors.Primitives.PartEditBoxBase`1.CommitTriggers) property has enumeration flags to determine exactly what triggers a commit.
 Modify this property if you wish to commit immediately whenever typing occurs.
 There also is a [Commit](xref:@ActiproUIRoot.Controls.Editors.Primitives.PartEditBoxBase`1.Commit*) method that will programmatically commit the intermediate value.
-In the event that a typed value isn't desired, the user can press `Esc` to revert back to the last committed value.
+In the event that a typed value isn't desired, the user can press <kbd>Esc</kbd> to revert back to the last committed value.

 When the [Value](xref:@ActiproUIRoot.Controls.Editors.Primitives.PartEditBoxBase`1.Value) property is changed, the `ValueChanged` event is raised.